lendot/cattube/README.md

 CatTube uses vlc to play the videos.
 The version that comes with Raspberry Pi OS isn't compiled with hardware acceleration enabled, which limits performance.
-The Pi 3 I'm testing on can handle standard 1K HD <= 30 FPS fine, but 4k or higher frame rates give it trouble.
+A Pi 3 can handle standard 1K HD <= 30 FPS fine, but 4k or higher frame rates give it trouble.
+Pi 4 is more forgiving.
 If a video is playing really slowly, or is giving a black screen, you may need to decrease the resolution and/or frame rate.